Complexity and Misspecification: Representation

 Theorem \ref{prop:arc_representation} shows that the role of $\mu$ depends critically on its magnitude relative to $\lambda$.
 When $\mu<1/\lambda$, the preference is ordinally equivalent to an ARC preference computed under the transformed reference models $\widetilde Q$ in \eqref{eq:axiom_Zq}.
 Since ARC does not identify $Q$ uniquely, $\mu$ should be understood as selecting a particular effective representation rather than as transforming a uniquely defined set of models.

-When $\mu\ge 1/\lambda$, the entropy penalty forces the criterion to collapse to the extreme-state form in Theorem \ref{prop:arc_representation}.2.
-In this region, the induced preference is variational but not ARC, and for $\mu>1/\lambda$ the criterion is independent of $\mu$.
-Thus, only the region $\mu<1/\lambda$ delivers a smooth comparative statics of complexity aversion within the ARC family, whereas beyond the threshold, the ARC structure collapses and additional simplicity has no behavioral bite.
-The penalty term in the variational representation is known as the R\'enyi divergence of order $\infty$, which is popular in statistical physics.
-Notice also that this is the representation that captures probability neglect as illustrated in the discrete-choice analysis of Section \ref{sec:prob}.
+When $\mu\ge 1/\lambda$, the entropic penalty forces the criterion to collapse to the extreme-state form in Theorem \ref{prop:arc_representation}.2.
+In this region, the induced preference is variational but not ARC, and the criterion is independent of $\mu$.
+Thus, only the region $\mu<1/\lambda$ delivers a smooth comparative statics of complexity aversion within the ARC family, whereas beyond the threshold, the ARC structure collapses and additional preference for simplicity has no behavioral bite.
+Notice also that this case captures probability neglect as illustrated in Section \ref{sec:prob}.

 This classification also sharpens our dynamic interpretation.
 In the ARC case, $\mu>0$ selects representations that can eliminate robustness-driven cycles.
-In the extreme-state case, stability is driven by the collapse of worst-case beliefs to the most adverse outcomes within each structured model.
+In the extreme-state case, stability is driven by the collapse of worst-case beliefs to the most adverse outcomes.